January 1, 2017

 CITY OF FEAR (1959)

-This is a pretty decent Columbia Pictures film that hides a limited budget.
+This is a decent, eighty-one-minute Columbia Pictures film that hides a limited budget from a week's worth of filming.
+Director Irving Lerner creates a fast pace from a script that lacks total believability.
 A creative score by Jerry Goldsmith adds excitement, bringing the crime thriller up a notch or two.
 The middle of this thriller is filled with the usual angst in trying to track down an escaped convict.
 An eighty-four-hour search unfolds with the police, a nervous environmental authority, and a scientist working in concert to find him and his stolen canister.
 A suspense drama that bears a striking similarity to so many later television disaster-of-the-week movies.
 For the automobile historian, there are in-car cameras that put the viewer in the back seat.
 Several competent actors with familiar faces lend their credibility.
-Director Irving Lerner brings together Vince Edwards, Kathie (Cathy) Browne, and screenwriter Steven Ritch from Murder by Contract the prior year.
+The director brings together Vince Edwards, Cathy (aka Kathie) Browne, and screenwriter Steven Ritch from Murder by Contract, the prior year.

-I found the rapid ending not perfectly thought out but at least funny.
+I found the rapid ending not well thought out, but at least funny.
 When Edwards stumbles out of a diner and collapses, the authorities keep their distance.
-They fail to convince Vince there is still a chance he could survive.
+They fail to convince Vince that there is still a chance he could survive.
 Slim.
 At best.
 They actually ask for the canister.
 Bad idea.
-Though Edwards may still be breathing, they immediately cover his body with a blanket and place a “high radiation area” sign of caution on top of it...carried in the trunk of an officer's patrol car just in case.
+Though Edwards may be barely breathing, they immediately cover his body with a blanket and place a “high radiation area” sign of caution on top of it...carried in the trunk of an officer's patrol car just in case.
 I burst out laughing.
 The police captain then says to the scientist with relief, “Come on.
 I want to go home.”
-Someone will be by later to shovel him up I guess.
+Someone will be by later to shovel him up, I guess.
 Dead or alive.

 No comments: